johncmerfeld/comp20-jmerfeld/notuber/README.md

 3/4 15:30 – Consulted Ming's messages.html code on parsing JSON responses

 3/4 14:45 – Used Google's code to adjust marker icons

+3/4 18:00 – used Haversine formula JS implementation from stack overflow as a jumping off point. http://stackoverflow.com/questions/14560999/using-the-haversine-formula-in-javascript